12flamingo/CTF-writeups/Space Heroes 2022/[crypto] Wow!/README.md

 ### Solving
 After going around in a few more circles, I was still no closer to deciphering the mysterious annotations on the signal.png.
 Alright, so what DID I do?
 ![woah.png](https://user-images.githubusercontent.com/40383476/161583861-ae0d3f47-5611-46c7-b430-6224d070b49f.png)
-[RED] Stage 1: My eyes were drawn to the _ _ _ _ _ {XXXXXXX} format that was almost cetainly our flag.
+**[RED] Stage 1:** My eyes were drawn to the _ _ _ _ _ {XXXXXXX} format that was almost cetainly our flag.
 Hence, I could identify the first 5 characters as "shctf" and map the repeated characters inside the flag from the wrapper - I use uppercase letters to annotate the "confirmed" letters and lowercase for the ones I guessed in the following stages:

-[GREEN] Stage 2: I decided that _ TS and TH _ was fairly likely to be 'its' and 'the' - how many other english words followed that structure?
+**[GREEN] Stage 2: **I decided that _ TS and TH _ was fairly likely to be 'its' and 'the' - how many other english words followed that structure?
 Not many.
 There is also an 'i' symbol in the last word.

-[BLUE] Stage 3: Now, there was nothing else I could decipher from that line alone.
+**[BLUE] Stage 3:** Now, there was nothing else I could decipher from that line alone.
 Skimming the passage, we notice many isolated spiral characters.
 The only one-letter words in English are a and I (see circled chars) - and we've already used 'i' in the above stage.
 Hence, I substituted 'a' into the spiral characters from the flag.

-[ORANGE] Stage 4: Here's where the context comes in useful.
+**[ORANGE] Stage 4:** Here's where the context comes in useful.
 As I kept the phrase "extraterrestrial intelligence" at the back of my mind, I predicted that the last word would be "martians"!

-Stage 5: So... what was the three-lettered, palindromic first word I had yet to uncover?
+**Stage 5:** So... what was the three-lettered, palindromic first word I had yet to uncover?
 I was stumped for a good moment before I remembered the title: wow

 Piecing together my intelligent guesses, it looked like a passable flag:

-shctf{wow_its_the_martians}
+🚩 `shctf{wow_its_the_martians}`

 ### Additional notes/thoughts
 I'm definitely not very proud of how I scraped through this challenge with a very guess-esque technique.
 But in hindsight, I found it a little funny.
 Desperation can induce creativity, I suppose.
 I await the intended solution :')